Alassane Sidibe

-Alassane Sidibe (born 9 June 2002) is an Ivorian professional footballer who plays as midfielder for Ekstraklasa club Arka Gdynia.
+Alassane Sidibe (born 9 June 2002) is an Ivorian professional footballer who plays as midfielder for I liga club Arka Gdynia.

 Career

 Sidibe started playing football at Collelongo and at Capistrello.
 In 2017, he moved to Atalanta.
 Sidibe scored ten goals in the 2019–20 season with the under-18s team.
 In the following season, he scored ten goals in 28 appearances with the under-19s.
 On 22 January 2022, Sidibe debuted with the first team in a 0–0 draw against Lazio.

 On 30 August 2022, Sidibe joined Cosenza on a season-long loan.
 On 31 January 2023, he moved on a new loan to Ascoli.

 On 11 February 2024, Sidibe moved on loan to Arka Gdynia in Poland.
 He left the club at the conclusion of the season, before re-joining them on a three-year deal on 3 September 2024.